avratnam/googledocextractor/README.md

 # googledocextractor
-Extractor Contents and Style from Google Documents
+Extract Contents and Style from Google Documents